-Interpretational issues and constraints

-- This composite index only includes data for threatened and nearthreatened mammal taxa provided by the custodians endeavouring to meet the TMX criteria supplied.
-Inspection of these data indicates that they are biased to the coastal areas of most states and are sparse for the arid zone.
-The index can be useful for also identifying strategic monitoring opportunities to - increase the comprehensiveness of representation of threatened and near-threatened mammal taxa (see Table 1). - There were limited appropriate monitoring data for remote areas available for inclusion in the index to 2016. - Some mammal subgroups, such as bats and rodents, are still underrepresented. - The proportional representation of threatened and near-threatened mammal taxa, and spatial coverage, is low in comparison to data on threatened and near-threatened birds (Threatened Bird Index).
+This overall index on all monitored sites is based on 129 time series (defined as sites where data on a taxon are recorded using the same methodology and a consistent monitoring effort though time) across these three taxa.
+Data quality was maximised by: 1) checking whether each dataset had been produced by standardised monitoring; and 2) by sending surveys on 127 eligible datasets to custodians and requesting them to assess the trends produced for their datasets.
+Feedback was received for 74% of the datasets.
+Only time series that had been produced by standardised monitoring and with a minimum length of two years collected between 1995 and 2016 inclusive were used for index calculation.
+Sub-trends of the overall trend can be calculated if data on at least three taxa are available.
+The data underlying the index mostly derive from monitoring programs representing the whole of Tasmania (as in the case of the Tasmanian devil) or Macquarie Island (for the southern elephant seal and subantarctic fur seal) (Figure 1B).
+The same number of sites and taxa were consistently monitored between 1995 and 2016 (Figure 1C and Figure 1D).
+As more high-quality data become available they can be added, making the index more powerful, meaningful and representative.
+Interpretational issues and constraints - This composite index only includes data for threatened and nearthreatened mammal taxa provided by the custodians endeavouring to meet the TMX criteria supplied.
+Inspection of these data indicate they are biased to the coastal areas of most states and are sparse for the arid zone.
+The index can be useful for also identifying strategic monitoring opportunities to increase the comprehensiveness - of representation of threatened and near-threatened mammal taxa (see Table 1). - There were limited appropriate monitoring data for remote areas available for inclusion in the index to 2016. - Some mammal subgroups, such as bats and rodents, are still underrepresented. - The proportional representation of threatened and near-threatened mammal taxa, and spatial coverage, is low in comparison to data on threatened and near-threatened birds (Threatened Bird Index).

-Figure 1: A) The Threatened Mammal Index (TMX) for the Northern Territory, including data from all sites where threatened and near-threatened mammal taxa were provided.
+Figure 1: A) The Threatened Mammal Index (TMX) for Tasmania including data from all sites where threatened mammal taxa were provided.
 The blue line shows the change in mammal abundance relative to the baseline year of 1995, where the index is set to 1.0.
 The grey cloud shows the range of trends for the individual taxa that make up the overall multi-taxon index.
-It can be seen as the variability between single-taxon trends that contribute to the composite (i.e., it is not statistical confidence).

-B) A map showing where threatened and near-threatened mammal data were recorded in the Northern Territory.
-The red dots indicate repeatedly monitored fixed sites.

-C) This dot plot shows the particular years for which monitoring data were available to compile the index.
-Each row represents a time series where a taxon was monitored with a consistent method at a single site.

-D) The number of taxa (in black circles) and number of time series (in blue diamonds) used to calculate the index for each year.

-Table 1: Data on threatened and near-threatened mammal taxa included in the TMX for Northern Territory.
+It can be seen as the variability between single-taxon trends that contribute to the composite (i.e., it is not statistical confidence). - B) A map showing where threatened mammal data were recorded in Tasmania.
+The red dots indicate repeatedly monitored fixed sites. - C) This dot plot shows the particular years for which monitoring data were available to compile the index.
+Each row represents a time series where a taxon was monitored with a consistent method at a single site. - D) The number of taxa (in black circles) and number of time series (in blue diamonds) used to calculate the index for each year.
+Table 1: Data on threatened and near-threatened mammal taxa included in the TMX Tasmania.